-In the 2017-2018 League year, the Junior League of High Point, Inc. will partner with the YWCA After-Care Program and the Millis Regional Educational Center to host a program for local schoolchildren aimed at healthy eating and living.
+In the 2017-2018 League year, the Junior League of High Point, Inc. will partner with the Salvation Army Boys and Girls Club of High Point and the Millis Regional Educational Center to host a program for local schoolchildren aimed at healthy eating and living.
 This workshop educates children on nutrition and helps them make healthy meal decisions.
 We will discuss using produce from community gardens to add nutritional value to their meals, as well as focus on the role of exercise in optimal physical and mental health.

 The Triad Holiday Food Drive, sponsored by FOX8 and Old Dominion Freight Line, provide The Salvation Army with food to help feed local families in need.
 Over 7 million cans of food have been collected since 1987.
 This is the largest and most important food collection event of the year for the Salvation Army.
 Last year, over 20,000 people were served.

 The Junior League of High Point is participating in the Triad Holiday Food Drive as a donation center.
 Our members will be bringing food items to Membership Meetings, and our Headquarters, the Briles House, is an open drop-off location for the public.